800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 Everything below the heat sink is the same:

-- Management: CMIS 5.x (Common Management Interface Specification)
+- Management: CMIS 5.x specification — same interface

 This is where theory meets reality.
-Let’s map form factors to actual equipment.
+Let's map form factors to actual equipment across the ecosystem.

 Spectrum-4 Ethernet Switches (SN5600 Series)